gmc17/CS630-F22/What is unit testing?.md

 ## Why unit testing is an essential practice

 The main reason to use unit testing is because it allows for bugs to be easily located.
-Since units are *isolated*, if a function doesn't pass a unit test, the function is bugged!
-And, of course, it's easier to find a bug in one function than to find a bug in 20 functions!
+Since units are *isolated*, if a unit doesn't pass a test, that unit is bugged!
+And, of course, it's easier to find a bug in one unit (a mere class, function, line, etc.) than to find a bug in an entire, messy program!

 Furthermore, by focusing on small sections of code, it's easier to test code thoroughly.
 Testing large, complex blocks of code is difficult.
-There can be many edge cases and weird behaviors that arise.
-But it's easy to test small sections of code, as their behavior is less complex.
-Moreover, once you test each unit, you can be sure the code works as a whole!
+There can be many edge cases and weird behaviors that arise with complexity.
+But it's easy to test small sections of code, as their behavior is simpler.
+And once you test each unit, you can be sure the code works as a whole!

 Finally, with unit testing, one can write tests as they go.
 This way, bugs can be caught early and fixed before they become deeply ingrained in the code.

+Overall, unit testing is the superior way of testing code.
+Whether working alone on a simple program or workingo in large teams on complex projects, mistakes are inevitable and organization is difficult.
+This is why it's crucial to use unit testing to keep code clean and green!

 [^1]: https://smartbear.com/learn/automated-testing/what-is-unit-testing/